Tag Archives: 2019 Films

 The Curse of La Llorona (2019) is a modern-day horror flick that possesses all the standard and expected trimmings that a genre film of this ilk usually has.

-The story is left undeveloped with many possibilities unexplored in favor of a by-the-numbers experience.
-Linda Cardellini, a wonderful actress, above the material she is given, does her best to spin straw into gold but comes up empty-handed.
+The story is left undeveloped, with many possibilities unexplored in favor of a by-the-numbers experience.

 It is the sixth installment in The Conjuring Universe franchise.

-In 1673 Mexico, a family happily plays in a field when one of the boys suddenly witnesses his mother drowning his brother, soon suffering the same fate.
+In 1673, in Mexico, a family happily plays in a field when one of the boys suddenly witnesses his mother drowning his brother, and soon suffers the same fate.

 This incident becomes part of Mexican folklore and is subsequently feared by many.
 In present times (1973), caseworker Anna (Cardellini) is sent to investigate a woman who has locked her two sons in a room.
 Despite the woman’s claims that she is trying to save their lives, Anna brings them into police custody.